Home » Unique Harris, 24: Put Her Kids To Bed & Vanished By Morning

 Investigators quickly went to work to find out what happened to the 24-year-old mother of two.
 They found that there were no signs of forced entry or a struggle happening at her home.
 Unique reportedly had very poor eyesight and needed the use of her prescription glasses.
 They were found neatly folded on a pillow in her room.
 It’s where she kept them at night as she slept.

 “She couldn’t have seen her way down the first flight of steps of that building,” Valencia said.
 “Let alone all the other flights of steps and out the building without her glasses.”
 Also left behind were Unique’s purse, identification, and money.
 The only thing investigators couldn’t find was her cell phone.

-However, there were other factors that made police believe foul play could have been involved.
-Unique reportedly lived in a neighborhood known for its crime and she’d even witnessed a murder just days before she disappeared.
-The Charley Project reports that “there’s no indication that this was connected to her case, and she hadn’t acted fearful.”
+However, other factors made police believe foul play could have been involved.
+Unique reportedly lived in a neighborhood known for its crime, and she’d even witnessed a murder just days before she disappeared.
+The Charley Project reports, “there’s no indication that this was connected to her case, and she hadn’t acted fearful.”
 Valencia told reporters that she was on the phone with Unique as her daughter allegedly witnessed the crime.